Noordeinde Palace

-Noordeinde Palace (Paleis Noordeinde, [paːˌlɛis noːrtˈɛində]) is one of the three official palaces of the Dutch royal family.
-Located in the city center of The Hague in the province of South Holland, it has been used as the official workplace of King Willem-Alexander and Queen Maxima since 2013.
+Noordeinde Palace (Paleis Noordeinde, [paːˌlɛis noːrtˈɛində]) is one of three official palaces of the Dutch royal family.
+Located in the city centre of The Hague in the province of South Holland, it has been used as the official workplace of King Willem-Alexander and Queen Máxima since 2013.
 The Noordeinde Palace and its surrounding palace grounds are property of the Dutch State.

 Palace grounds

 The Noordeinde Palace building is located at the palace grounds in the city center of The Hague, which also contains the Royal Stables (Dutch: Koninklijke Stallen), Palace Gardens, Royal Archives, and Dome of Fagel.
-The Palace Gardens are open to the public daily between sunset and sundown, while the buildings on the palace grounds are only open to the public during specific days of the year.
+The Palace Gardens are open to the public daily between sunrise and sunset, while the buildings on the palace grounds are only open to the public during specific days of the year.